arden-rh/arden-rh/README.md

 My name is Arden and I'm currently studying Front-end developement at Medieinstitutet, Malmö SWE.

 - 💁🏼‍♂️ Pronouns: He/him
-- 🌱 I’m currently learning: Javascript
+- 🌱 I’m currently learning: TypeScript
-- 🔭 I’m currently working on: A portfolio site
+- 🔭 I’m currently working on: A webshop project together with classmates

 - 📫 How to reach me: [Twitter](https://twitter.com/ardentmind "Twitter profile @ardentmind")

 #### 5 quick qs:

 - 📚 _Latest book(s) read?_ <br>
-Harrow the Ninth and The A.B.C.
-Murders
+Nona the Ninth and Death on the Nile

 - ☕️ _Coffee or tea?_ <br>
 Coffee